Midtown Phoenix Homes and Real Estate For Sale

 For others hoping to be near the amenities of Midtown but in quieter locations, the historic districts of Phoenix combined with newer developments west of Central Avenue and south of Camelback Road offer a good mix of single-family homes to choose from.

-A Variety of Home Styles and Property Types For Sale
+Midtown Phoenix as a Variety of Home Styles and Property Types For Sale

 Neighborhoods with brick houses and block houses on streets lined with palm and big shade trees are common.
 Many older homes continue to be renovated.
 New homes with historic looks are going up on vacant lots.

-Where is Midtown Located?
+Where is Midtown Phoenix Located?

-Midtown’s area stretches from Culver Street to McDowell Rd including Margaret T. Hance Park (Central Ave to 3rd St); from McDowell Rd to Thomas Rd (1st Ave to 3rd St); and from Thomas Road to Indian School Road (3rd St to 3rd Ave).
+Midtown’s area stretches from Culver Street to McDowell Rd including Margaret T. Hance Park (Central Ave to 3rd St); from McDowell Rd to Thomas Rd (1st Ave to 3rd St); and, from Thomas Road to Indian School Road (3rd St to 3rd Ave).

-Why Choose Midtown?
+Why Buy in Midtown?

 Living In Midtown Phoenix